-Benefit Description Dental Services (Continued) Extraction of the teeth damaged in the injury when needed to avoid infection Reimplantation and stabilization of dislodged teeth Repositioning and stabilization of partly dislodged teeth Suturing and suture removal Medication received from the provider Extraction of Teeth Impacted in Bone: The Plan covers extraction of teeth impacted in bone.
-Only the following services are covered: Extraction of teeth impacted in bone Pre-operative and post-operative care, immediately following the procedure Anesthesia X-rays Please Note: Your Plan may provide coverage for pediatric dental services.
+HMO FOR INDIVIDUAL MEMBERS - MASSACHUSETTS Benefit Description Dental Services (Continued) Extraction of the teeth damaged in the injury when needed to avoid infection Reimplantation and stabilization of dislodged teeth Repositioning and stabilization of partly dislodged teeth Suturing and suture removal Medication received from the provider Extraction of Teeth Impacted in Bone: The Plan covers extraction of teeth impacted in bone.
+Only the following services are covered: Extraction of teeth impacted in bone Pre-operative and post-operative care, immediately following the procedure Anesthesia Bitewing x-rays Please Note: Your Plan may provide coverage for pediatric dental services.
 Please see your Schedule of Benefits and any associated riders to determine if you have this coverage.
 8. Diabetes Services and Supplies Diabetes Self-Management and Training/Diabetic Eye Examinations/Foot Care: The Plan covers outpatient self-management education and training for the treatment of diabetes, including medical nutrition therapy services, used to diagnose or treat insulin-dependent diabetes, non-insulin dependent diabetes, or gestational diabetes.
 Services must be provided on an individual basis and be provided by a Plan Provider.
 Benefits also include medical eye examinations (dilated retinal examinations) and preventive foot care.
-The following items are also covered: Diabetes Equipment: Blood glucose monitors Dosage gauges Injectors Insulin pumps (including supplies) and infusion devices Lancet devices Therapeutic molded shoes and inserts Visual magnifying aids
+The following items are also covered: Diabetes Equipment: Blood glucose monitors Continuous glucose monitors Dosage gauges Injectors

+- Insulin pumps (including supplies) and infusion devices

+- Lancet devices

+- Therapeutic molded shoes and inserts

+- Visual magnifying aids

+- Voice synthesizers